What to Do If Your Leopard Gecko Won't Poop

 Don't worry if your leopard gecko hasn't 'been to the toilet' for a couple of days and everything else seems to be ok.
 This is quite normal.
 But if it's been 5 days or more, you will probably start to get a little worried.

-Leopard geckos can be similar to dogs in the pooh pooh department, meaning that they are used to a certain spot in their vivarium.
+Leopard geckos can be similar to dogs in their habits, meaning that they are used to a certain spot in their vivarium.
 So study their environment carefully and see if anything has been changed.

 For example, did someone else clean the vivarium and therefore might have changed the scent by using a different cleaning product, or perhaps they were wearing a particularly strong perfume that day?
 Have things been moved around a lot?
 If so, then it might take them a few days to find their pooping place again.
 Ensure too that they were not housed in sand for any time.